Back to top

 Associate

 While clerking, David was chosen to be a participant of the Georgetown Center for the Constitution’s Originalism Summer Seminar held in May 2021, the Federalist Society’s James Kent Summer Academy held in August 2021, and the Heritage Foundation’s Clerkship Training Academy in March 2022.
+In 2023, David was selected to be a fellow at the Napa Legal Institute’s Good Counselor Project Fellowship.

 Prior to joining the firm, David practiced with Mayer Brown LLP in New York.